GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - Given that..., when..., then....
 - **Source:** Inspired by one of my candidates' responses.

-The tool SHOULD be able to separate the SoundFont file from the operating system itself, leaving it independent when they are created.
+The tool SHOULD be able to separate the SoundFont file from the operating system itself, leaving it independent when it is created.
 - Category: Portability.
 - Given that..., when..., then....
 - Given that..., when..., then....